Metaform/cx-recommendations/doc/identity-next/identity.next.md

 are associated with the participant identity.

 The fundamental stable identifier in Catena-X is the BPN.
-This specification will also make use of DIDs, which can be used to cryptographically verify a participant identity.
+This specification will also make use of DIDs, which can be employed to cryptographically verify a participant identity.
 These are related as follows:

 ```
 BNP  ----- Can resolve to ----> DID